mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/11-adding-a-digital-sensor.markdown

     }

     private digitalInspection(transaction: AggregateTransaction, sensorAccount: Account): Observable<TransactionAnnounceResponse> {
-        // Assuming all inner transactions send to this account are inner transactions const product: TransferTransaction = <TransferTransaction> transaction.innerTransactions[0];
+        // Assuming all inner transactions send to this account are transfer transactions const product: TransferTransaction = <TransferTransaction> transaction.innerTransactions[0];
         if (this.inspect()) return this.announceErrorTransaction(product.recipient, sensorAccount);
         else return this.announceCosignatureTransaction(transaction, sensorAccount);